 Evolution of Hack list item

-From simple text lists to generative AI visuals.
+Use the slider to see the transition from simple text lists to generative AI visuals.

 Profile Apollo for fun and profit